📩 5 Tips for Submission Guidelines 📩

 If your team would also like to serve as a resource, the submission form is a fantastic place to post contact information.
 Additionally, making note of your approval turn-around time will let your submitters rest assured that their event will be reviewed in time.

 If you’re a newly implemented customer (congrats 🎉) wait a little bit before you create your Submission Guidelines.
-Give your Users a chance to actually use your calendar and ask questions organically.
+Give users a chance to actually use your calendar and ask questions organically.
 Once you’ve gathered a few common questions, then you can create a unique guidelines tailored to your community.

 1. Get Creative